txt/fss18/web/docs/lectures/baselines.md

 M. Harman and B. Jones.
 Search-based software engineering.
 Journal of Information and Software Technology, 43:833–839, December 2001.

+## All Connected

+The more we compress the smaller the memory and the faster we learn and the less we need to share (so more privacy).

+The more we understand the data's prototypes the more we know what is usual/ unusual so we more we know what is anomlaous so the easier it is to ofer a certification envelope

+Note that if our compression method is somehow hierarhical and if we track the errors seen by our learners in different subtrees then the more we know which parts of the model need revising (and which can stay the same).
+Which means we only make revisions to the parts that matter, elaving the rest stable.

 ## Other Requirements

 ### No eval tools